 While the high-stakes poker lifestyle is purported to be full of champagne, penthouse apartments, and beautiful women.
 However, the reality of professional poker is often a lot different.
 There are a massive amount of professional poker players who go broke, even well-known ones!

 Poker is a zero-sum game - to have every winner, you need at least one loser!

 Truth About Professional Poker

 The truth about professional poker is that it's incredibly difficult and full of traps no matter the amount of money you start playing with.
 Whilst there is no doubt that you can make money with online poker and even reach vertiginous salaries, you can go broke very quickly.

 One of the most common reasons poker players go broke is that the game becomes too hard for them to make money anymore.
 The game and strategies are constantly evolving.
 And, with the advent of software poker solvers, the games are getting tougher and tougher.
 Therefore, if you're not working hard to keep up with the changes then you're going to get left behind.

-A lot of the professionals that go broke fall trap of thinking they’ve “made it”, and don’t put in the same hard work that it took to get to the point where they can play professionally.
+A lot of the professionals that go broke fall into the trap of thinking they've "made it", and don't put in the same hard work that it took to get to the point where they can play professionally.

 Additionally, to make a professional player's time worth their while, they have to play higher stakes which inevitably brings about strong contenders.
 And as the saying goes, "what got you here, won't get you there".